gurusharma/RFID/index.md

 ### Completed soldering my PCB board - November 24, 2017
+Now I am waiting for the other sensors to arrive which I will be hooking with my PCB board to read light, temperature and humidity readings

 ### Started working on PCB board - November 17, 2017